Background pattern

 • Levodopa (used to treat Parkinson's disease).

-• St. John's Wort (a medicinal plant used to treat insomnia, mild depression, etc.).
+• St. John's Wort (a herbal remedy used to treat insomnia, mild depression, etc.).

-• Anticoagulants and/or antiplatelet agents (used to make blood more fluid): blood coagulation may be modified with a risk of bleeding.
+• Anticoagulant and/or antiplatelet agents (used to make blood more fluid): blood coagulation may be altered with a risk of bleeding.

 Anesthesia

-If you are to undergo anesthesia (for surgery), inform your doctor or dentist that you are taking Trazodona Normon.
+If you are going to have an anesthesia (for an operation), tell your doctor or dentist that you are taking Trazodona Normon.

-Food: Trazodone should be taken after eating if taken in divided doses, or before bedtime if taken as a single dose.
+Food: Trazodone should be taken after eating if it is taken in divided doses, or at bedtime if it is taken as a single dose.

-Alcohol: This medication potentiates drowsiness, reduces alertness, and also produces other effects.
-Do not drink alcohol while taking this medication.
+Alcohol: this medicine increases drowsiness, reduces alertness and also produces other effects.
+Do not drink alcohol while taking this medicine.

 Pregnancy and breastfeeding